owncloud-archive/documentation/admin_manual/appliance/howto-update-owncloud.rst

 ::

   univention-app upgrade owncloud

+You will have to enter your Administrator password to start the upgrade.
 This command takes some time to complete, primarily based on the appliance's network connection speed.
 However, it should not take more than a few minutes.

 After the upgrade has completed (if it was successful) as a sanity check, run ``univention-app info``, to confirm the currently installed version of ownCloud.
 As in the example below, you should see that the installed version is now higher than before, and that ownCloud is no longer upgradable.